scribe-security/docs/docs/ci-integrations/gitlabci.md

 ---

 # Gitlab CI
-Scribe support evidence collecting and integrity verification for GitLab CI.
+Scribe supports evidence collecting and integrity verification for GitLab CI.

 ## Before you begin
 Integrating Scribe Hub with Gitlab requires the following credentials that are found in the product setup dialog (In your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** go to **Home>Products>[$product]>Setup**)